conormcmeel/BoundedQueue/ReadMe.txt

-I ran out of time so here are come considerations.
+I ran out of time so here are come considerations:

 Issues:
 1. Would have preferred to 'generify' the Producers, passing any type of object.